opentraveldata/opentraveldata/tools/README.md

 ```

 ### Update from Innovata
-The Innovata data may be updated, i.e., new Innovata data files have been
+The Innovata data may be updated, _i.e._, new Innovata data files have been
 downloaded privately, and the dump_from_innovata.csv has to be recomputed.
 That file is just used for private reference purpose: no Innovata data is
 used within the OpenTravelData project.